 The Night Monster by Sushree Mishra, illustrated by Sanket Pethkar

 Avi tells his sister, Swati, that he’s scared of a monster at night.
-Swati suggests that Avi write a the monster a letter.
+Swati suggests that Avi write the monster a letter.
 To his surprise, the monster (who is actually the big sister) writes back.
 “The shadows are my friends.
 They don’t want to scare you.
 They just play with each other.
-I don’t make the oot hoot noises.
+I don’t make the hoot noises.
 It is my friend Owl.
 She doesn’t want to scare you.
 She just likes to sing in the night.”
 Back and forth (with some lift-the-flaps) Avi and the not-a-monster communicate.
 Avi soon realizes that the night is not a monster.
 In fact, he waits for the night to bring him sweet dreams.
 I love reading about this kind sister who thought of a way to help her brother’s fears!
 Not to mention, this story reminds me that knowledge can be powerful.
 Knowing about nocturnal animals, for example, alleviated some of Avi’s fears.

 There’s a Dinosaur on the 13th Floor by Wade Bradford, illustrated by Kevin Hawkes